qamine-test/jdk/src/demo/share/jvmti/heapViewer/README.txt

 # SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 #

-heapViewer
+hebpViewer

-This agent library demonstrates how to get an easy view of the heap in terms of total object count and space used.
+This bgent librbry demonstrbtes how to get bn ebsy view of the hebp in terms of totbl object count bnd spbce used.
-It uses GetLoadedClasses(), SetTag(), and IterateThroughHeap() to count up all the objects of all the current loaded classes.
+It uses GetLobdedClbsses(), SetTbg(), bnd IterbteThroughHebp() to count up bll the objects of bll the current lobded clbsses.
-The heap dump will happen at the event JVMTI_EVENT_VM_DEATH, or the event JVMTI_EVENT_DATA_DUMP_REQUEST.
+The hebp dump will hbppen bt the event JVMTI_EVENT_VM_DEATH, or the event JVMTI_EVENT_DATA_DUMP_REQUEST.

-It also demonstrates some more robust agent error handling using GetErrorName(),
+It blso demonstrbtes some more robust bgent error hbndling using GetErrorNbme(),

-Using the heap iterate functions, lots of statistics can be generated without resorting to using Byte Code Instrumentation (BCI).
+Using the hebp iterbte functions, lots of stbtistics cbn be generbted without resorting to using Byte Code Instrumentbtion (BCI).

-You can use this agent library as follows:
+You cbn use this bgent librbry bs follows:

-    java -agentlib:heapViewer ...
+    jbvb -bgentlib:hebpViewer ...

-To get help on the available options try:
+To get help on the bvbilbble options try:

-    java -agentlib:heapViewer=help
+    jbvb -bgentlib:hebpViewer=help

-See ${JAVA_HOME}/demo/jvmti/index.html for help running and building agents.
+See ${JAVA_HOME}/demo/jvmti/index.html for help running bnd building bgents.